ouseful-datasupply/cqc_uk/README.md

 Simple CLI to download CQC data ([Using CQC data](http://www.cqc.org.uk/about-us/transparency/using-cqc-data)) and pop it into a `SQLite3` database.

-__BELOW IS DEPRECATED: CQC NO LONGER PUBLISH RATINGS SPREADSHEETS?
+__BELOW IS DEPRECATED: ALL WE CAN GET A LOCATIONS.
+CQC NO LONGER PUBLISH RATINGS SPREADSHEETS?
 NEED TO USE API?__

 By default, the database is created as `cqc_data.db` with tables: